CloudCompare/CloudCompare/BUILD.md

 ### [Optional] Setup for FBX SDK support

-If you want to compile CloudCompare (and ccViewer) with FBX files support, you'll need: The official [Autodesk's FBX SDK](http://usa.autodesk.com/adsk/servlet/pc/item?siteID=123112&id=10775847) (last tested version: 2014.2 Windows)
+If you want to compile CloudCompare (and ccViewer) with FBX files support, you'll need: The official [Autodesk's FBX SDK](http://usa.autodesk.com/adsk/servlet/pc/item?siteID=123112&id=10775847) (last tested version: 2015.1 on Windows)

 Then, the CloudCompare CMake project will request that you set the 3 following variables: